ohduran/ohduran.github.io/_posts/2018-10-06-how-to-read-a-book.md

 1. __Systematic Skimming or Pre-reading  :__

-What is the point of skimming of not to ascertain whether the book is worth it?
+What is the point of skimming if not to ascertain whether the book is worth it?
 To accomplish that, one should follow the next steps:

 - Look at the title page and, if the book has one, a preface  .
 - Study the table of contents.